Terms and Conditions

 3.1 The prices quoted are exclusive of United Kingdom Value Added Tax unless otherwise specifically stated in the contract.
 Any variation to prices resulting from taxes or levies shall be for the buyer’s account.
 3.2 The prices quoted are exclusive of all costs and charges in relation to packaging, loading, unloading, carriage and insurance.
 Any additional costs will be indicated separately.
 3.3 In the event that a Good is listed or quoted at an incorrect price due to an error, the seller will notify the buyer within 14 days of the Acceptance Confirmation of the correct price by e-mail or telephone.
 Either the seller or the buyer may then cancel the part(s) of the order relating to the incorrectly priced goods (including those goods which can be reasonably linked to the incorrectly priced goods) or the buyer may purchase the incorrectly priced goods at the correct price.
 If the buyer confirms acceptance to purchase the goods at the corrected price, the unpaid difference will be paid by the buyer to the seller.
 If payment has been taken for the goods and the buyer cancels the order, the seller will issue a refund to the buyer.
 If only some of the goods the buyer ordered are mispriced, it will not affect the order in relation to any goods which were priced correctly.

-4.0 Estimated delivery is 21-35 working days (4-7 weeks) from date of order placed (i) the delivery schedule could be subject to change and sudden changes with haulage or transport delays (ii) the delivery schedule could be subject to changes & sudden changes with any new government restrictions and guidelines (iii) deliveries are not performed at weekends unless agreed in advance (note weekend deliveries will occur an additional charge).
+4.0 Estimated delivery is 35 to 40 working days from date of order placed, unless notified otherwise via email.
+Please contact for up to date delivery times due to co-vid 19 delays (i) the delivery schedule could be subject to change and sudden changes with haulage or transport delays (ii) the delivery schedule could be subject to changes & sudden changes with any new government restrictions and guidelines (iii) deliveries are not performed at weekends unless agreed in advance (note weekend deliveries will occur an additional charge).
 4.1 Where goods are ordered by the buyer for delivery at his request: (i) If a date is stated for delivery and such date is not altered by agreement in writing, the buyer shall take delivery on that date; (ii) If no date is stated for delivery, the buyer shall take delivery of the goods as soon as they are ready; (iii) If the buyer does not take delivery on the stated date the buyer will reimburse the seller’s associated costs and/or expenses including, but not limited to, storage, transportation and insurance costs.
 An invoice will be issued for the full amount of the goods on the stated date on which delivery is due and shall be payable in accordance with the provisions of Clause 10.1.
 4.2 In any other case: (i) Any time stated in respect of delivery is given in good faith but is by way of estimation only and is not binding on the seller; and (ii) Time for delivery, whether expressly stated or not, shall not be or be deemed to be of the essence of the contract of sale.
 4.3 The seller will deliver the goods as near as possible to the delivery address as far as hard road permits.
 The buyer shall provide at his own expense the labour for unloading and stacking with utmost dispatch.
 Damage caused to the goods due to inadequate site access or careless unloading shall be at the buyer’s expense.
 4.4 The seller shall not be liable for any loss or damage whether direct or indirect or consequential or in whatsoever way arising which is or might be occasioned to the buyer or to any purchaser from him or customer of his arising out of or in any way due to any delay or default in delivery of any goods under the contract however caused.
 4.5 The seller shall be entitled to make partial deliveries of the goods unless otherwise agreed in writing.
 4.6 In the case of partial deliveries of goods, the buyer will not be entitled to treat the delivery of faulty goods in any one instalment, or the late delivery of any one instalment, as a repudiation of the whole contract.
 4.7 The cost of delivering the goods is non-refundable.
 4.8 The buyer at his own expense must ensure there is a legally responsible person to accept by way of signing for the goods on delivery.
 4.9 Deliveries outside of Mainland England & Wales (including but not limited to: Scotland, Northern Ireland, Ireland, Isle of Mann, Isle of Wight) may incur an additional delivery charge at the sole discretion of seller, more details about delivery charges can be found on the Ultra Decking website.
 This additional charge may be applied, at the sole discretion of seller, after the buyer has placed an order through the website.
 5.0 Ultra Group Ltd will not be held responsible for any failure to perform it’s obligations under these terms & conditions, if it is prevented or delayed in performing those obligations by an event of force-majeure, nor will they (ultra group ltd) be obligated to refund under an event of force-majeure.

 1.1 Definition of Force Majeure